-Question: I stopped paying my credit cards about a year and a half ago, and would like to pay my debts rather than file bankruptcy.
-I haven’t kept track of amounts or responded to any collection attempts (except for one credit card, which I settled because they were threatening to sue), so I have no idea who I owe what amounts.
-What happens if I stop paying my credit cards?
-I just ordered my free annual Equifax report and am confused.
+Question: I stopped paying my credit cards about a year and a half ago.
+But I would like to pay off my debts rather than file bankruptcy.
+I haven’t kept track of any of the amounts or responded to any collection attempts (except for one credit card, which I settled because they were threatening to sue).
+So, I have no idea who I owe and for what amounts.
+What happens once you stop paying your credit cards completely?
+Is there any way to catch back up?
+I just ordered my free annual Equifax report but I’m confused.

 Is credit card debt keeping you from success?
 Learn how to get your debt under control.

 Howard Dvorkin CPA answers…

 Your situation is not as uncommon as you might think.
 I’ve seen this same situation many times during the past 20 years., where someone gets fed up and just decides to stop paying.
 It usually happens like this…

 You fall a little behind on your bills, but you’re still in control (or so you think).
 Then a catastrophe happens: You’re laid off, you suffer a debilitating illness, you get divorced, or a family member suffers one of these fates.

 You run up big credit card balances to get you through the tough times, and because you’re so preoccupied with these major life emergencies, you put those bills on the back burner.
 Only when the threatening phone calls from debt collectors begin do you consider what to do next.

 I’m pretty sure this sounds familiar, Vanessa, but even if doesn’t exactly describe your situation, the results are the same either way.
 You have a problem that you’ve ignored, and now you don’t know where to start.